 Housing Benefit helps people on a low income to pay their rent.
 You can claim it if you rent your main home from us, a housing association or a private landlord.

-With the introduction of Universal Credit, Housing Benefit is no longer available to all residents, depending on your circumstances you might need to claim Universal Credit instead.
+With the introduction of Universal Credit, Housing Benefit is no longer available to all residents, depending on your circumstances you might need to claim help with your housing costs through Universal Credit instead.

 Housing Benefit eligibility